Autarkieguide

 Gel batteries – Long-lasting, but slow

-Gel batteries use a gel-like electrolyte, making them particularly durable and resilient.
+Gel batteries use a gel-like electrolyte, making them particularly durable and robust.
 They tolerate deep discharges better than AGM batteries, but take longer to charge.

 Lithium batteries (LiFePO4) – The best choice for self-sufficiency

 Lithium iron phosphate (LiFePO4) batteries are the most modern and efficient choice.
 They are lighter, charge faster, and offer a much longer lifespan than AGM or gel batteries.
-They are also virtually maintenance-free and retain their performance even at low temperatures (some NOVA models are equipped with heating mats for this purpose).
+Furthermore, they are virtually maintenance-free and retain their performance even at low temperatures (some NOVA models are equipped with heating mats for this purpose).

 ✅ High cycle stability (~3000-5000 charging cycles)